venam/2bwm/README.md

 - Move the mouse with the keyboard (fast and slow)
 - max horizontally with mod+shift+m
 - max vertically and half horizontally - mod+shift+topright/mod+shift+topleft
+- more color states
+- dynamic window border size depending on its state
 - Restart/Exit patch with mod+ctrl+r mod+ctrl+q
     (or whatever you set for the USERKEY_RAISE and USERKEY_DELETE respectivelly)